Eastwu5788/pre-request/docs/source/index.rst

    :align: center
    :target: https://github.com/Eastwu5788/pre-request

 Welcome to pre-request's document.
-This framework is designed to validate params for Restful api request, this framework can validate complex struct and field, including Cross Field, Cross Struct.
+This framework is designed to validate params for `Flask` request params, this framework can validate complex struct and field, including Cross Field, Cross Struct.